 Toney M. Bland is the Senior Deputy Comptroller for Midsize and Community Bank Supervision at the Office of the Comptroller of the Currency (OCC).

-In this role, Mr. Bland is responsible for supervising nearly 1,600 national banks and federal savings associations, as well as 2,000 OCC employees.
+In this role, Mr. Bland is responsible for supervising nearly 1,400 national banks and federal savings associations, as well as nearly 2,000 OCC employees.
 He serves as a member of the OCC’s Executive Committee and the Committee on Bank Supervision.
 He assumed these duties in August 2014.

 Mr. Bland previously served as Deputy Comptroller for the agency's Northeastern District where he was responsible for the oversight of more than 300 community banks and federal savings associations, 34 independent national trust companies, and 15 independent data service providers.
 In that capacity, he managed a staff of more than 350 bank examiners and other professional and support personnel located in the Northeastern District Office in New York City and in field offices in Trevose, Pennsylvania; Boston, Massachusetts; Charleston, West Virginia; Charlotte, North Carolina; Edison, New Jersey; Monroeville, Pennsylvania; New York, New York; Roanoke, Virginia; Syracuse, New York; Washington, D.C.; Jersey City, New Jersey; and Wilkes-Barre, Pennsylvania.